-to make the millet pongal, i followed my venn pongal recipe. millet pongal makes an appealing and complete meal with a good chutney and a papad.
+To make the millet pongal, i followed my venn pongal recipe. millet pongal makes an appealing and complete meal with a good chutney and a papad.
 While the pongal cooks, the chutney can be made.
 A vegetable chutney would be a nice choice.
-Some of the chutneys that go well with millet pongal are

 Cooking millets with white rice is very common in our parts of karnataka.
 Reasons: